jefo/sotajs/domain-modeling.md

 ## Rules for Aggregate Interaction

-To maintain loose coupling and clear boundaries, follow these two critical rules.
+To maintain loose coupling and clear boundaries, follow these three critical rules.

 1.  **Reference Other Aggregates by ID Only**